 Source: Johnson et al. (1992; their Table 4).
 Note: Sampled sites are denoted by grey semicircles at the top of each plot.
 Sites that were not sampled in a given month are denoted by grey triangles at the bottom of a panel.
 Values denoted as “<1” by Johnson et al. are shown as 0.5.
 Red lines indicate locations of Red Bluff and Hamilton City diversions.

-Figure SR_johnson.
+Figure 11-13.
 Mean Monthly Catch Per Beach Seine of Juvenile Spring-Run Chinook Salmon in the Sacramento River Between River Mile 164 and River Mile 298, 1981–1991.